Kampung Mundai: History

-Ethnics
+Ethnicity

 Most of its population are the Bidayuhs (95%), and the others are Chinese, Iban and other ethnics.

 Religion

 Almost all of Mundai residents are Christians.
 They were divided into two: the Anglicans and the Roman Catholics.
 There were two churches in the village.
 The Anglicans attend Christianity faith at the St. Matthew's Church, while the Roman Catholics go to the St. Bonaventure's Church.
 The former Anglican Chapel was built around 1967, and rebuilt a new church in 1991, while the Catholic Church was built in 1982.

 Education

-In earlier times, a group of Anglican missionaries built St Matthew's Anglican School in the village to offer formal education and teach Christianity.
+In earlier times on 1950's, a group of Anglican missionaries built St Matthew's Anglican School in the village to offer formal education and teach Christianity.
 When Sarawak joined the Federation of Malaysia in 1963, the national educational system took over schooling in Sarawak and the Anglican missionary school became known as Sekolah Rendah Bantuan St. Matthew (today as Sekolah Kebangsaan St. Matthew, Mundai).
 In secondary education, most study at Sekolah Menengah Kebangsaan Tun Abdul Razak, formerly known as Dragon School then Kolej Tun Abdul Razak.